- Your business needs working capital to finance day-to-day expenses and move your business forward.

 A working capital line of credit is a great tool for ensuring you have enough cash flow throughout the year.
 This is an excellent option for seasonal businesses, like lawn care businesses, Christmas and Halloween retailers, and farming businesses.

 For example, a lawn care company that makes the most money during spring and summer may be short on cash during the winter season.
-The lack of business makes it difficult for them to pay for payroll, rent, or repair and maintenance.
-You can use a working capital line of credit to pay for these expenses and balance your cash flow regardless of the season.
+The lack of business makes it difficult for a business owner to pay for rent, payroll, or repair and maintenance.
+You can use a working capital loan to pay for these expenses and balance your cash flow regardless of the season.

 Flexibility of Use

-One of the advantages of a working capital loan is that you can use it for almost any business purpose.
+One of the advantages of a working capital loan is that small business owners can use it for almost any business purpose.
 Some of the most common ways you can use a working capital line of credit include:

 - Fulfilling a large order